Architecture

 Compaction

-Each upsert creates a new Lance data fragment on S3.
-After many small upserts, the namespace accumulates many small files, which increases cold query latency (more S3 GET requests per scan).
+Each upsert creates a new Lance data fragment in the backing object store.
+After many small upserts, the namespace accumulates many small files, which increases cold query latency (more GET requests per scan).
 Compaction merges these fragments into fewer, larger files.

 - Triggered explicitly via